 We are still small, but we were once even smaller.
 Getting a little extra boost could be just the thing a small business needs to become a huge success, and we want to everything we can to help create as many local successes as possible.

 BauerFinancial, Inc., Coral Gables, Florida, the nation’s leading independent bank and credit union rating and research firm, has been reporting on and analyzing the performance of U.S. banks and credit unions since 1983.
-No institution pays BauerFinancial to rate it, nor can any choose to be excluded.
-Consumers may obtain free star-ratings by visiting www.bauerfinancial.com.
+No institution can pay for or opt out of a BauerFinancial rating.
+Star-ratings are all available for free at www.bauerfinancial.com.